 If you are inclined to lend money to a friend, you have to ask yourself if you can afford it.
-Carefully evaluate your own budget, goals, savings and employment situation to determine if you have the money available to lend and if you can live without it for the foreseeable future.
+Carefully evaluate your own budget, goals, savings and employment to determine if you have the money available to lend and if you can live without it for awhile.
 If you would need to dip into savings or other assets to extend the loan, it’s best to say no.

 Will They Stick to a Repayment Plan?

 If you decide to lend money to a friend, it’s important you both agree to repayment terms.
 You’ll want to create a simple loan agreement and have both parties sign it.
-This takes the loan outside the realm of the personal and makes it more business-like, which should make things potentially less awkward for both of you.
+This makes the exchange more business-like, which should make things less awkward.

 What if My Friend Doesn’t Pay Me Back?

 Ultimately, you’ll have to decide how you’ll respond if your friend doesn’t pay back the loan in full.
-If you fear it could ruin your friendship or you know you’ll hang on to feelings of anger or resentment, you’ll want to say no. Most financial experts agree that you should think of loans to friends or family as gifts, which lessens the expectations of repayment.
+If you fear it could ruin your friendship with feelings of anger or resentment, you’ll want to say no. Most financial experts agree that thinking of loans to friends or family as gifts lessens the expectations of repayment.